sct/overseerr/docs/using-overseerr/settings/README.md

 **This is an advanced setting.** We do not recommend enabling it unless you understand the implications of doing so.
 {% endhint %}

-CSRF stands for **Cross-Site Request Forgery**.
+CSRF stands for [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 When this setting is enabled, all external API access that alters Overseerr application data is blocked.

 If you do not use Overseerr integrations with third-party applications to add/modify/delete requests or users, you can consider enabling this setting to protect against malicious attacks.

-One caveat, however, is that **HTTPS is required**, meaning that once this setting is enabled, you will no longer be able to access your Overseerr instance over HTTP (including using an IP address and port number).
+One caveat, however, is that _HTTPS is required_, meaning that once this setting is enabled, you will no longer be able to access your Overseerr instance over HTTP (including using an IP address and port number).

 If you enable this setting and find yourself unable to access Overseerr, you can disable the setting by modifying `settings.json` in `/app/config`.

 This setting is **disabled** by default.

+### Display Language

+Set the default display language for Overseerr.
+Users can override this setting in their user settings.

 ### Discover Region & Discover Language